BrokenSource/BrokenSource/Readme.md

 </div>

 We also provide a `.sha256` file for checksum for each binary for integrity verification

+- **Help needed**: Package managers for Linux and MacOS are welcome, you'll be credited ❤️

 <sub><i>*1: We don't have the hardware to test on ARM or MacOS, so we can't provide binaries for those platforms.
 You likely can run from the source code</i></sub>